joshwadle/My-solutions-to-precourse/Chapter_1_Python_Syntax/README.md

 # Chapter 1:  Python Best Practices

-**Read all instructions below, then fill in the functions provided for you in each file located in the code folder** Practice makes perfect, therefore our first official Zipfian assignments will be just that.
+**Read all instructions below, then fill in the functions provided for you in each file located in the code folder** Practice makes perfect, therefore our first official Galvanize assignments will be just that.
 Practicing python.
 In particular we'll be getting more comfortable with Python built-in functions and data structures.

 The course will heavily use Python for most of its analyses/projects.
 It is not necessary to be an expert in Python coming into the course (that is what we will